magland/mp_octave_example1/README.md

 * Install MountainLab: https://github.com/magland/mountainlab
 * Clone this repository into the mountainlab/user/processors directory
-* Be sure that docker installed and that your user is in the docker group (see below)
+* Be sure that docker is installed and that your user is in the docker group (see below)
 * Run the test:

 ```
 ./test.sh
 ```

+### Installing docker

 In Ubuntu you can install docker using:
 ```
 sudo apt-get install docker.io
 ```

+Be sure to add your user to the docker group so that sudo is not required to run docker.